-OVERVIEW: Kresge is now one of the largest private foundations in the country.
-The foundation's two main higher ed grantmaking areas are focused on "college access" and "strengthening institutions."
-Kresge's domestic U.S. emphasis is on cities, and it also offers higher ed grants for work in South Africa.
+OVERVIEW: Kresge is now one of the largest private foundations in the United States.
+The foundation's two main higher education grantmaking areas focus on "college access" and "strengthening institutions."
+Kresge prioritizes cities in the United States, while it also offers higher education grants for work in South Africa.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).